Meet the Faculty

 is a microbial ecologist who researches microorganism responses to temporal change and ecosystem services.
 His research includes the impacts of human-induced disturbances on aquatic and terrestrial bacterial dormancy, dominance, and species interactions; and, more recently, the use of hyperthermophilic bacteria to digest waste streams prior to methane production.
 Lab Website

 is the manager of the Environmental Analytical Laboratory at BYU.
 She mentors students in advanced environmental instrumentation.
-She is finishing her PhD at Utah State University, researching eutrophication (nutrient overload) in wetland ecosystems.
 Lab Website

 When any environmental issue is pursued to its origins, it reveals an inescapable truth—that the root cause of the crisis is not to be found in how men interact with nature, but in how they interact with each other—that, to solve the environmental crisis we must solve the problems of poverty, racial injustice and war.